Rajvishah12/cpl_project/cdf/utils/README.md

 The utils folder in this repository contains various utility functions and scripts that support the main functionalities of the project.
 These utilities are designed to be reusable.

+**acs_pull.py** - This notebook focuses on extracting predefined sociodemographic data from the ACS for the Chicago.

 **acs_agg.py** - This script contains functions that aggregate census data based on library assignments

 **plotting.py** - This script contains functions for plotting folium maps